List of career achievements by Stephen Curry

 This page details the records, statistics, and career achievements of American professional basketball player Stephen Curry.

 Curry is a point guard for the Golden State Warriors of the National Basketball Association (NBA).
 He was selected as the 7th overall pick in the 2009 NBA draft and had previously played collegiately for Davidson.
 As the holder of numerous records, particularly in three-point shooting, he is widely considered the greatest shooter and one of the greatest players of all time.

-Curry has played for the Warriors in each of his 16 career seasons in the NBA, where he is a four-time NBA champion, a two-time NBA Most Valuable Player (MVP), an NBA Finals MVP, a two-time NBA All-Star Game MVP, an NBA Clutch Player of the Year, and the inaugural NBA Western Conference finals MVP.
-He is also a two-time NBA scoring champion, an eleven-time NBA All-Star, and an eleven-time All-NBA Team selection (including four on the First Team).
+Curry has played for the Warriors in each of his 17 career seasons in the NBA, where he is a four-time NBA champion, a two-time NBA Most Valuable Player (MVP), an NBA Finals MVP, a two-time NBA All-Star Game MVP, an NBA Clutch Player of the Year, and the inaugural NBA Western Conference finals MVP.
+He is also a two-time NBA scoring champion, a twelve-time NBA All-Star, and an eleven-time All-NBA Team selection (including four on the First Team).
 Internationally, he has won two gold medals at the FIBA World Cup and a gold medal at the 2024 Summer Olympics as part of the U.S. national team.